 - Select the Send “SET… menu item.

-- Then select the LIGHT menu item.
+- Then select the LIGHT from the Send "SET submenu.

 The complete program is shown to the right.

 The Send command will send the string (the text in quotes) to the TI-Innovator™ Hub.